SinaKhalili/notes/ruby on rails.md

 7. Use [clearance](https://github.com/thoughtbot/clearance) for simple user accounts (follow the readme)
 8. Make sure to use the clearance generators
 9. Make a `StaticPages` controller for the homepage, and other static pages.
 Use `rails g controller StaticPages home about help`
+10. Make sure to run `heroku rake db:migrate` on the database for migrations

+# Rails: Final Verdict ⭐️⭐️⭐️⭐️⭐️
+Quite possibly the greatest framework ever made.
+Ruby is a beautiful language, and everything in Rails just works.
+Great console, great ORM (although `allow_nested_attributes` was giving me some trouble), and an active community on stackoverflow.
+I think the main thing rails did was look around and say “Hey!
+Wait a second!
+Everyone just keeps remaking the same thing!
+Why don’t we just make a command for that?”
+Isn’t [[Category - Patterns | pattern recognition]] and [[abstraction]] literally what programmers are supposed be good at?
+Why is rails the first to recognize the remarkable amount of repitition in web work?
+Lol.
+My favourite part about rails is that it’s not shy when it comes to code generation.
+I cannot think of any framework that ouputs as much code *that is supposed to be read* as rails.
+I wish every tool had `rails generate`.